radbirb/Short-FedoraKDE-Tips/README.md

 Super duper optional:

-I am of the opinion that dnfdragora is hot garbage, and should not ship with KDE spin due to DNF's CLI interface (or even Discover.) basically doing its job but better.
+I am of the opinion that dnfdragora is hot garbage, and should not ship with KDE spin due to DNF's CLI interface (or even Discover) basically doing its job but better.

 **Remove dnfdragora**: ``sudo dnf remove dnf dragora``